Shlomit Nir: Munich massacre

-Nir was at the Olympic Village during the Munich Massacre.
+Nir was at the Olympic Village during the Munich Massacre at the 1972 Olympics.
 She had planned to return to Israel soon after swimming her last race, to marry her fiancé.
 But the Israeli team head asked her to wait, to fly back with an injured fellow Israeli athlete.
 On September 5, others on the Israeli team were attacked in their dorms by members of the Palestinian terrorist group Black September.
 Two athletes fought back and were killed, while nine others were taken hostage.

 The following day, German authorities took Nir, who had been staying in another building, and the remaining Israeli team members and coaches to the ninth floor of the building.
 From a window, Nir watched as two helicopters landed on the Olympic Village lawn.
 The helicopters were supposed to take the terrorists and the Israeli hostages to Fürstenfeldbruck Air Base, and from there they were to fly to Cairo.

 Nir said: We watched from the ninth floor window as the two buses arrived.
 Four blindfolded athletes with their hands tied together got off the first bus.
 They were put on the first helicopter.
 Then, another five hostages got off the second bus and climbed onto the second helicopter.
 That was the last image we saw.
 Although we were on the ninth floor, we could still see it well.

 All nine hostages were killed in a failed German rescue operation at the airbase.
 For a year Nir kept having nightmares that she was "running away from the Arabs," underneath the Olympic Village.
 "I saw this place, the same location all the time, I couldn't run out of it."
 I would always be running, and terrorists with masks were chasing me."

 Since the 1972 Munich Games, Nir has regularly attended commemorations for the killed athletes and met with fellow survivors.